dimitri-nicolo/calico/master/getting-started/openshift/installation.md

 ...
 proxyArguments:
   cluster-cidr:
   - 10.128.0.0/14
   proxy-mode:
      - iptables
 ...
 ```

-Once you have set the correct kube-proxy arguments, restart the OpenShift services.
+Once you have set the correct kube-proxy arguments, restart the OpenShift node service.
 This command will differ depending on if your cluster is running OpenShift Origin or OpenShift Container Platform.

 OpenShift Container Platform (OCP):